KY-East/AIXC/AIXC White Paper v3.0 EN.md

 **Three-Ring Closed Loop's Self-Reinforcing Effect:**

-More EAI devices connect → Generate more high-quality data → Train better AI models → Improve task execution efficiency → Create more value → Attract more devices to connect → Form positive feedback loops.
+More EAI devices connect → Generate more high-quality data → Optimize AI models → Improve task execution efficiency → Create more value → Attract more devices to connect → Form positive feedback loops.

 This design makes the system no longer just a "asset on-chain" static protocol but an **economic machine that continuously creates value and self-evolves**.